Beach boy baby names fit in perfectly with our love of so many great, inventive nature name choices.

 MARINER

 We’re not using Mariner as a given name, but maybe we should!
-It comes directly from the Latin marinus – sea.
+It comes directly from the Latinmarinus – sea.
+The feminine Marina has a long history of use.
 Now that Maren ranks in the girls’ Top 1000, Mariner might make a more masculine choice, as well as a wholly unexpected one.

 MURPHY

 Another Irish surname, Murphy brings to mind cozy pubs and, of course, fictional newscaster Murphy Brown.
-(Candice Bergen is set to reprise her popular television character in a fall 2018 reboot.)
 But it means sea warrior.
 That makes Murphy right at home with beach boy baby names.

 NAVY